Slompeyz/cen4802/README.md

 # cen4802
+Programmer: Richard Caraballo
-This is the repository I will be using for CEN 4802C.
+Description: This is the repository I will be using for CEN 4802C.